BIDS/repro-case-studies/case-studies/jmMagallanes.md

 ## B. Automated Stages

 b1. **Collect Data**.
-Data collection had two main sources:
+Data was collected from two main sources:

 1. [The Congress webpage](<http://www.congreso.gob.pe/proyectosdeley>).
-Here, the data had the key information to build the network.
+This website has a webpage for every bill proposed.
+The webpage has detailed metadata on each bill, including the authors (legislators), which represent the nodes of the network.
 2. [The INFOGOB webpage](<http://www.infogob.com.pe>).
-This webpage provided the information needed to organize some attributes of the legislators.
+This webpage provided the information needed to organize some attributes of the legislators (nodes).

 The INFOGOB webpage is organized in such a way that you can download information for different processes.
 It also helped me get the political history of every legislator.

 The webpage of the Congress was much different.
 The information needed is visible as webpages, but they do not offer a download service or a mechanism to get the data (known as API - Application Program Interface) in a structured way.
 For this reason, a code for scraping the website was needed.
 The code was written in Python, relying mainly on the *beautiful soup* package.
-There were some extra code to clean the values collected.
+I created some extra code to 'clean' the values collected.

 So, with INFOGOB, I built the attributes of the legislators; and, with the scraped data, I built the network.
-Both data merged using Python to explore the network and the node attributes using Python's *Networkx*.
+Both data sets were merged using Python's *Networkx*.
 The merged file was saved as a GraphMl file and also as a two separate file of edges and nodes, which will ease exporting into R.

 This process was done entirely by me.
 It was the first part of the operational research and took around two weeks.
 The Python version I used was 2.7, and it was installed via Anaconda.
-I used the Spyder-app graphical user interface (GUI) to do the coding.
+I used the Spyder graphical user interface (GUI) to do the coding.

 b2. **Organize references**.
 References are a key component of academic writing.
 In my case, besides papers and books, there was also the need to include webpages, white papers, code, data, and so on.
-As it common, there are set of references you know you would use when you start writing, but more come along the process as you exchange ideas with colleagues.
+As it is common, there are set of references you know you would use when you start writing, but more come along the process as you exchange ideas with colleagues.
 In this particular aspect, the use of **Zotero** was very important.
 It allowed to create a BibTex file to be used later during the paper production process.
 This text will later be integrated into the LatTex document of this work.
 Automating this process not only helps you recover the right of citing a work, but also gives you the flexibility to later change the style (APA, Chicago, etc - see [citation list](<https://en.wikipedia.org/wiki/Citation>)) a particular publisher will require.
 This was extremely important as this research could be presented in social sciences or computer-science-related conferences.

 This process was done entirely by me.
 This was a continuous process as the paper was written.
 The desktop version of Zotero was used.
 The BibTex was saved in the working folder.